-B.3.4 Throughout the year, design groups must submit quarterly reports to the Director of Design to remain ratified.
-The quarterly reports will be made on the Engineering Society website.

-a.
-The contents of both the re-ratification form and quarterly reports will be brief in nature and vary year to year upon the decision of the Director of Design with recommendation from the Vice President (Student Affairs).

-B.3.5 To qualify for re-ratification, all design group executives must agree to and attend required training set out by the Director of Design and mandated by the Engineering Society of Queen's University. a.
+- B.6.4 Throughout the year, design groups must submit quarterly reports to the Director of Design to remain ratified.
+The quarterly reports will be made on the Engineering Society website. - a.
+The contents of both the re-ratification form and quarterly reports will be brief in nature and vary year to year upon the decision of the Director of Design with recommendation from the Vice-President (Student Affairs). - B.6.5 To qualify for re-ratification, all design group executives must agree to and attend required training set out by the Director of Design and mandated by the Engineering Society of Queen's University. - a.
 The contents of the required training will vary year to year upon the decision of the Director of Design with recommendation from the Vice President (Student Affairs) and Director of Human Resources.

-B.4 De-Ratification Process
+B.7 De-Ratification Process

-B.4.1 If the group is de-ratified, they will lose access to all space, be removed from Engineering Society governing documents, and lose access to Engineering Society services, effective immediately.

-B.4.2 In any event that a design group has broken the affiliated group contract with the Engineering Society, Faculty of Engineering and Applied Science (Stewardship Agreement or Safety Plan), and/or the upkeep of space, the Director of Design may issue 48-hour warnings to groups.
-Within these 48 hours, groups have a chance to address the issues brought to them by the Director of Design.

-B.4.3 If the issues are not resolved within the 48 hours given by the Director of Design, the Director of Design may:

-a.
-Lock out a design group from their allocated space for a duration of 1 week.

-B.4.4 The design group at fault must meet with the Director of Design within the 1 week of action taken.
-The design group must outline to the Director of Design why the incident happened, how they will resolve it, and how they plan to prevent future incidents of the relevant nature.

-B.4.5 In the event that the Director of Design is satisfied with the resolutions discussed in B.4.4, the 1-week sanction will be lifted.

-B.4.6 In the event that the Director of Design is not satisfied with the resolutions discussed in B.4.4, the design group will incur an additional 1 week sanction and must meet again with the Director of Design with the presence of the Vice President (Student Affairs).
+- B.7.1 If the group is de-ratified, they will lose access to all space, be removed from Engineering Society governing documents, and lose access to Engineering Society services, effective immediately. - B.7.2 In any event that a design group has broken the affiliated group contract with the Engineering Society, Faculty of Engineering and Applied Science (Stewardship Agreement or Safety Plan), and/or the upkeep of space, the Director of Design may issue 48-hour warnings to groups.
+Within these 48 hours, groups have a chance to address the issues brought to them by the Director of Design. - B.7.3 If the issues are not resolved within the 48 hours given by the Director of Design, the Director of Design may: - a.
+Lock out a design group from their allocated space for a duration of 1 week. - b.
+Remove a design club from the Engineering Society Design Club space booking list for a duration of 1 week. - B.7.4 The design group at fault must meet with the Director of Design within the 1 week of action taken.
+The design group must outline to the Director of Design why the incident happened, how they will resolve it, and how they plan to prevent future incidents of the relevant nature. - B.7.5 In the event that the Director of Design is satisfied with the resolutions discussed in B.7.4, the 1-week sanction will be lifted. - B.7.6 In the event that the Director of Design is not satisfied with the resolutions discussed in B.7.4, the design group will incur an additional 1

-B.4.7 In the event that the Director of Design is again not satisfied with the resolutions discussed in B.4.4, the Director of Design may recommend to the Vice President (Student Affairs) that they de-ratify the design group in question.
+- week sanction and must meet again with the Director of Design with the presence of the Vice President (Student Affairs). - B.7.7 In the event that the Director of Design is again not satisfied with the resolutions discussed in B.7.4, the Director of Design may recommend to the Vice President (Student Affairs) that they de-ratify the design group in question. - B.7.8 A design group that is de-ratified by the Engineering Society may not re-apply for ratification within the school year of being de-ratified. - B.7.9 A design group will be eligible to be ratified the following school year after de-ratification.
+The process to become a ratified group is noted in B.2.